ntrrg/ntweb-history/content/projects/ntweb/index.en.md

 URLs).

-For been printed in the web browser, the home page downloads ~28 KB (including the favicons), a blog article downloads ~215 KB (including its images, the favicons and disabling the comments).
+For been printed in the web browser, the home page downloads ~28 KB (including the favicons), a blog article downloads ~215 KB (including its images and the favicons).
 It is functional even without JavaScript and can be visualized on TUI web browsers.

 {{< figure src="images/elinks-home-en.png" class="block" caption="Home page on TUI" >}}